kyma-project/kyma/docs/05-technical-reference/evnt-01-event-names.md

 If the Application name contains any non-alphanumeric character `[^a-zA-Z0-9]+`, the underlying Eventing services use a clean name with alphanumeric characters only `[a-zA-Z0-9]+`; for example, `system-prod` becomes `systemprod`.

 This could lead to a naming collision.
 For example, both `system-prod` and `systemprod` become `systemprod`.
 While this won't result in an error, it can cause Kyma to not work as expected.

-A solution for this is to provide an `application-type` label (with alphanumeric characters only), which is then used by the Eventing services instead of the Application name.
-If the `application-type` label also contains any non-alphanumeric character, the underlying Eventing services clean it and use the cleaned label.
+Take a look into this [troubleshooting guide](../04-operation-guides/troubleshooting/evnt-03-type-collision.md) for more information.